 - 1. Topics: This event is based on Impromptu, adapted for online events.
 Topics will include prompts like proverbs, abstract words, events, quotations, and famous people.
-A list of topics will be released on the Association's website on May 1. - 2.
+A list of topics will be released in advance of the tournament. - 2.
 Drawing: Competitors will select one prompt from the list.